KaitlynnP/Course_Work/README.md

 # Course_Work
-Selection of Programs created for Course Work
+Selection of programs created for course work.

+Code available by request from employers.